SI-Encoding/fb-custom-clone-django/README.md

 1. Go to https://www.mongodb.com/atlas and create a database.
 2. Create yourself a user to access the database.
 3. Grab your connection string.
-4. rename .env.example to .env and replace the CONNECTION_STRING with yours.
+4. rename .env.example to .env and replace the CONNECTION_STRING with yours and DATABASE_NAME with the name you want.
-5. Run 'npm install'.
-6. Finally, run 'nodemon index.js'
+5.  pip install virtualenv.
+6. Create your own virtual environment
+a.
+For Windows, run "virtualenv <YOUR_ENV_NAME>"
+b.
+For iOS, run "python -m venv <YOUR_ENV_NAME>"
+c.
+For Linux, run "python -m venv <YOUR_ENV_NAME>"
+7. Run the virtual environment
+a.
+For Windows, run ".<YOUR_ENV_NAME>\Scripts\activate"
+b.
+For iOS, run "source <YOUR_ENV_NAME>/bin/activate"
+c.
+For Linux, run "source <YOUR_ENV_NAME>/bin/activate"
+8. To install run "pip install -r requirements.txt"

 # Getting Started with Create React App